 Which compagnies would invest massively into an on-premise platform just to do some mundane but still important tasks such as sending an email or storing documents?

 No-one can invest into massive, top of the range, highly redundant, international data-centres with top notch security and technical procedures.
-Office 365 offers just that.
+Microsoft 365 offers just that.

 A question of trust